mozilla-ai/lm-buddy/README.md

 ### CLI Usage

-`lm-buddy` exposes a CLI with a few commands, one for each Ray job type.
+LM Buddy exposes a CLI with a few commands, one for each Ray job type.
 To see all commands, run `lm_buddy run --help`

-Once `lm-buddy` is installed in your local Python environment, usage is as follows:
+Once LM Buddy is installed in your local Python environment, usage is as follows:
 ```
 # Simple test
 lm_buddy run simple --config simple_config.yaml